A Guide to Aboriginal Art Styles

-In honour of the postponed NAIDOC Week (originally set to take place 5 – 12 July), we take a look at just a few of the unique art styles through which Indigenous communities tell the oldest tales in the world.
+In honour of NAIDOC Week (4 – 11 July, 2021), we take a look at just a few of the unique art styles through which Indigenous communities tell the oldest tales in the world.

 Rarrk (Cross-Hatching): Aboriginal Art Styles from NT

 Cross hatching has long been used as an art style throughout civilisations old and new.
 The process of cross-hatching involves close parallel lines that fill or shade parts of a piece through a chosen medium.
 As an Indigenous art technique, rarrk is approached with more structure and stylisation than the general cross-hatching method calls for.
 It is largely used by Kunwinjku artists in the Northern Territory today.
 Injalak Arts, an Indigenous art centre based in Oenpelli, NT, particularly celebrates the unique style of rarrk and X-ray style figurative painting from West Arnhem Land.